Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/distribution-binding.md

 !!! warning "Correct binding only for full node allocation"

-    Binding anly make senses if your request a full node (user exclusive) allocation.
+    Binding only makes sense if your request a full node (user exclusive) allocation.
 This is the default for the `standard` and `standard-g` partitions